optimus-code/Cities2Modding/README.md

 ### Developer/Debug Menu:
 In the example mod it forces the developer/debug menu to show, by pressing TAB in the game you can show the menu; which provides lots of useful information:

+**Performance Tip:** I have found that the dev menu has a Level of Detail control which allows you to lower the detail further than the default menus would allow, this may make draw distance a lot lower but you can further fine tune performance.
+I've been able to gain a lot of frames by adjusting this to a value I'm happy with.

 ![Developer Menu](Docs/DevMenu.png)